cabobalot/EasyPath/docs/Setup.md

 It's as easy as that - around five lines of code.

-To follow a path, simply run a `FollowPath` command in autonomous or in your command group:
+To follow a path, simply run a `FollowPath` command in autonomous or in your command group.
+FollowPath takes two arguments:

+1. A path object
+2. A function of type `Function<Double, Double>` that takes in the percentage completion of the path, between 0 and 1, and returns a value to set to your drive train, typically between 0 and 1.
+You can provide this as a lambda.

 ```java
 class Robot extends TimedRobot {